 Let’s start with what this post is not: it is not, in any way, a minimization or excuse for what Sen. Paul Bookout did.
-Quite the opposite, in fact; this is a post showing how use of campaign funds for personal expenses is not a partisan issue.
-It’s an ethical issue, and whether you are a state senator or a sitting Lieutenant Governor, you are equally likely to succumb to the temptation to bend or break ethical rules for your own gain when you think no one is looking.
+Quite the opposite, in fact; this is a post showing how use of campaign funds for personal expenses is not a partisan issue.1 It is an ethical issue, and whether you are a state senator or a sitting Lieutenant Governor, you are equally likely to succumb to the temptation to bend or break ethical rules for your own gain when you think no one is looking.

-But that’s the thing: on a long enough timeline, someone is always looking.
+But that’s the thing–on a long enough timeline, someone is always looking.

 Which brings us, with minimal ado, to Lt.-Gov.-cum-AR04-candidate Mark Darr.